sorynnn/CreditFraudPrediction/README.md

   - Evaluation metrics: precision, recall, F1-score, AUC-ROC.

 ## Dataset
 The dataset used for this project was obtained from the [Kaggle Credit Card Fraud Detection Dataset](https://www.kaggle.com/mlg-ulb/creditcardfraud), containing anonymized transaction details and a class label indicating fraud.
+Due to the large size of the dataset, please download from Kaggle to replicate.

 ## Results
 - Each model was assessed based on precision, recall, F1-score, and AUC-ROC.